 Her digital mixed media painting 'The Meeting' was awarded 2ndplace for the XIII Lorenzo IL Magnifico International Award in New Media at the Florence Biennale, Italy.

--mAO-'s recent work is taking a shift in materials and methodologies, as she intends for her ideologies to be understood in multiple dimensional ways.
-Along with digital paintings, she concurrently works with ceramic as well as moving images/short films.
+Franks recent work is taking a shift in materials and methodologies, as she intends for her ideologies to be understood in multiple dimensional ways.
+Along with digital paintings, she concurrently works with ceramics as well as moving images/short films.

-As a feminist, she intends for her art to be a powerful tool, to annihilate hardwired historical beliefs by being an active voice for a paradigm shift in liberal thinking.
-Her work aims to project an optimistic plausibility of awareness towards stereotyping race, sexuality and gender.
+As a feminist she intends for her art to be a powerful tool to annihilate hardwired historical beliefs held as correct and the stigmas attached to the 'lesser' gender.
+In her recent practice she attempts to cultivate a paradigm shift in the fundamental concepts of basic liberal democracy and rethinking prejudice against stereotyping race, sexuality and gender.